Bi-Coloured-Python-Rock-Snake/creature/README.md

 are many nuances to this but shortly speaking, I embraced the Python way of things.

-Still, the library can be a nice demo of what sqlalchemy is doing under the hood
+Still, the library can be a nice demo of what sqlalchemy is doing under the hood.

 ## Description